Students who want to be top students are busy.

 On your journey to becoming a top student, you’ll face challenges and disappointments.

-Tests that you underperform in.
+Tests in which you underperform.
 Essays that your teacher doesn’t like.
 Group projects that turn out to be a mess.

-The reason for doing this is that you can’t always control outcomes, but you can control processes.
+When you set process-based goals, you set yourself up for success.
+That’s because you can’t always control outcomes, but you can control processes.